datatags/InfinitodeWheelSolver/README.md

 - Configure item weights without recompiling.
 - Add an option to allow purchasing new wheel spins using lucky tickets.
   - I'm not very far into endless yet, so accelerators are still more accessible than lucky tickets for me.
 I'm aware that's not the case the farther you get into endless mode, so I'll add that at some point.
-- Improve efficiency.
-Explained in detail below.
+- Improve performance, see below
+  - ~~Faster options for resetting progress~~
 - Maybe a config GUI at some point?

 ## ⏰ Performance